-The Louvre is amazing, but Paris has a lot of museums, and many of them get thrown to the wayside by tourism guides.
-From Impressionist masterpieces, to incredible sculptures, to cutting-edge contemporary art, this list will give you a variety of options for after you’ve exhausted the Musée D’Orsay and the Centre Pompidou.
+The Louvre is amazing.
+But Paris has a lot of museums, and many of them get thrown to the wayside by tourism guides.
+From Impressionist masterpieces, to incredible sculptures, to cutting-edge contemporary art, this list of small, personal and impressionable museums will give you a variety of options for after you’ve exhausted the Musée D’Orsay and the Centre Pompidou.
+After a visit and then a delicious lunch, you will feel full and that you really got to experience the art, not jostle to see the Mona Lisa.

 And don’t forget!
 If you are 18-25 and a resident of the European Union, most of these museums are free.
 And if you are under 26 and not in the EU, you will likely get a tarif réduit.
 So get going—that’s a lot of museums to see before that 26th birthday!